EliahKagan/works/resources/sh-resources.md

 bash`), though that is also somewhat useful.
 I recommend anyone who writes Bash scripts regularly, or any Bash scripts where quality is important, read this all the way through at least once (in order or otherwise).
-If at first you don't grok it, you may want to use sources on Greg's wiki first and then return to it.
+If at first you don&lsquo;t grok it, you may want to use sources on Greg&lsquo;s wiki first and then return to it.
 But if you can read and understand it before anything else, great!
 It is also valuable as a reference.
-To view the Bash reference manual in a terminal, run `info bash` But you'll likely prefer it in HTML or PDF:
+To view the Bash reference manual in a terminal, run `info bash` But you&lsquo;ll likely prefer it in HTML or PDF:

 - https://www.gnu.org/software/bash/manual/